- Search The Registry

 - Creating Support

 This date marks the birth of Raymond Pace Alexander in 1898.
-He was a lawyer, politician, and judge and the first African American to hold a position on the Common Pleas Court of Philadelphia.
+He was a lawyer, politician, and judge and the first Black to hold a position on the Common Pleas Court of Philadelphia.

 Alexander graduated from the University of Pennsylvania in 1920 and Harvard Law School in 1923.
 Alexander enjoyed a successful career in private practice, directly challenging racism and discrimination and helping to end segregation in a number of Philadelphia institutions, before becoming counsel for NAACP.